Hiyorimi/car_recognition_bot/README.md

-# Image processing telegram bot
+# Telegram bot capable of recognizing car on the photo.

 This is a bot which is capable of processing sent images.